alshdavid/BorrowScript/README.md

 - An application begins execution at the `main` function.
 - When `main` exits, it returns a status code `0` as default
 - Imports starting with `@std/*` target the standard library
-- Using the `read` operator, a variable is lent for reading

 ## Simple HTTP Server